 Day 1: Quito, Ecuador / Otavalo

-Upon arrival at the Quito airport, you're met by our local representative who accompanies you on the scenic drive to the town of Otavalo, just over an hour away in the Andean Highlands.
-We check in to our accommodations, a warm and hospitable setting from which to sample the history, nature and culture of this mountain region.
+Upon arrival at the Quito airport, you're met by our local representative who accompanies you on the scenic drive to the town of Otavalo, just over an hour away in the Andean Highlands where you'll have a chance to sample the history, nature and culture of this mountain region.
 Depending on which departure you have selected, you’ll stay either at Hacienda Zuleta or Hacienda Cusin, colonial estates with a colorful past, or Sacha Ji, a sustainable luxury wellness resort.
 This evening, enjoy a welcome dinner with one of our Expedition Leaders.

 Day 2: Exploring the Andean Highlands